michalsida/demo-oracle-mybatis/README.md

-# Extended mapping to Oracle database with help of MyBatis
+# Extended MyBatis mapping with Oracle database

 This is a sample project with demonstration of some unusual features of combination MyBatis and Oracle DB.
 List of demonstrated features: